 The Shannon Blueway is a 70km long paddling trail from Leitrim village to Belturbet in County Cavan, linking with the Erne System from County Fermanagh.
 Paddling, kayak, or cycle your way both on and off the water.
 Click here for more information.

-Leitrim is also home to two waterfalls, the Poll an Eas waterfall and the Fowley’s Falls.
-You can also easily visit the stunning Glencar waterfall just across the border in County Sligo.
+Leitrim is also home to a few waterfalls, including the Poll an Eas waterfall and the Fowley’s Falls.
+You can also easily visit the stunning Glencar waterfall located near the border with County Sligo.

 And for cycling enthusiasts, head to the North Leitrim Glens.
 Encompassing seven glens which include Glencar, Gleniff and Glenkeel, this area of natural beauty has many small, meandering roads which are perfect for cyclists to explore.
 You can also walk and hike along the roads, making them a great place to get out and about in nature.
 There are also smaller walks through forests such as those at Glencar and Glenfarne.